tchayen/red-otter/README.md

 ## Design and structure

-> [!NOTE]
-> Properties starting with double underscore (`__`) are considered internal and should not be used.
-Relying on them will be a time bomb that will break your app in the future.

 Layers:

-- UI
 - `layout()` - takes tree of nodes and calculates screen positions and sizes.
+Runs only when component tree changes.
+- `compose()` - takes tree of nodes after layout and calculates screen-space positions after including scrolling.
+Runs after user events.
-- `paint()` - takes tree of nodes after layout and prepares commands for the renderer that consider clipping, scrolling, etc.
+- `paint()` - takes tree of nodes after compose and prepares commands for the renderer.
-- `UIRenderer` - given precise commands renderes styled rectangles and text to the screen.
+- `Renderer` - given precise commands renderes styled rectangles and text to the screen.

 ## Styling